otac0n/otac0n.github.com/_posts/2026-03-19-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-2-prototypes.md

       - Follow standards for XT connectors.
   3. All power leads must be secured to the chassis.

 I designed an enclosure with plenty of tie-down points and asked for Arthur to print it.
 I also reordered the fried parts: 1 STM32 board and 2 AS5047P sensors (all of my low-voltage devices).
 It didn't take long for me to reconsider my choice of STM32.
-I wanted the bot to be controlled like the game, and this meant using a Bluetooth controller.
+I wanted the bot to be controlled like it is in the game, and this meant using a Bluetooth controller.
 In parallel, I ordered a few extra parts that could be here quicker.

 - ~~[ESP32-S3-DevKitC-1](https://amzn.to/4rHftoB)~~ *BLE only, not used in latest design*
 - [WiFi Antenna](https://amzn.to/4rDjpq8)